RoperoIvan/PhysicsCarGame/README.md

 ﻿# UnFair Cario

 Hey!
 This is a car game created by two students of CITM.
-The game has been created with the Bullet and OpenGL libreries in C++.
+The game has been created with the Bullet and OpenGL libraries in C++.

 ## Students